only1techgal/holbertonschool-network/basics_0/README.md

-Tjhis project dives into Networking basics.
+This project dives into Networking basics.